Alberta Social Entrepreneurship Support System: Local capacity building and funding for non-profit social enterprises in Alberta.

 If you have not yet committed to an idea for a venture, please check out some resources on organizational readiness, ideation and opportunity identification that we have compiled.
 These resources will assist you in learning more about social enterprise and what it could mean within your organization—with that hope that this will lead you into the A.S.E.S.S. process.

-Why twelve worksheets?
+Why six worksheets?

-As well, bear in mind these charts are only a fraction as difficult as it is to start-up and run a social enterprise.
+As well, bear in mind these worksheets are only a fraction as difficult as it is to start-up and run a social enterprise.
 As many venture incubators say: you are going to have to address these issues at some point, do you want to do it now or after years of effort (when supporters are starting to get impatient) and after thousands of dollars (when funders are getting antsy)?

 Why am I asked to focus on five years out?